 State manufacturing enterprises are part of the wreckage of collectivism with which the government will probably have to live for some years.
-Until a general social security system is created, it is politically very difficult to abandon the workers and management in these enterprises, even though the balance of political opinion in the top leadership now favours reduction of the state sector.
-As yet there has been little privatisation of state assets, and a good many would not be readily saleable.
+Until a general social security system is created, it is politically difficult to abandon all the workers and management in these enterprises.
+As the private sector becomes more prosperous and pays higher wages, it will attract more workers from the state sector.